Canadian Labour Revolt: Outcome

 The labour revolt failed to become a nationwide general strike that ushered in a co-operative commonwealth, as the OBU had hoped.
 The One Big Union faced severe repression, being restricted when Prime Minister Arthur Meighen extended the wartime ban on political and labour groups, Section 19.
 Due to its radical nature, most employers refused to negotiate with the OBU, leading many workers to abandon it for more moderate unions.
 Their conflict with the more powerful Trades and Labour Congress of Canada and the affiliated American Federation of Labor further weakened the OBU.

-Many organizers of the Labour Revolt went on to play large roles in Canada's socialist movement.
-George Armstrong, one of the organizers of the Winnipeg general strike, was elected to the Manitoba house of commons with the Socialist Party.
-Roger Ernest Bray, another strike leader, went on to be a founder of the Co-operative Commonwealth Federation.
-J.B McLachlan became leader of the Workers' Unity League, the largest and most active labour union during the Great Depression and direct affiliate of the Communist Party of Canada.
+Many organizers of the Labour Revolt went on to play large roles in Canada's socialist and labour movement.
+George Armstrong, one of the organizers of the Winnipeg general strike, was elected to the Manitoba Legislature as a member of the Socialist Party of Canada.
+Strike leaders Roger Ernest Bray and J.S.
+Woodsworth (who was elected as Labour MP in 1921) went on found the Co-operative Commonwealth Federation party.
+J.B McLachlan became leader of the Workers' Unity League, the largest and most active labour union during the Great Depression and a direct affiliate of the Communist Party of Canada.